 Example:

 <html> <head> <!-- 1.
-Include the CanvasXpress library --> <link rel="stylesheet" href="path-to-canvasXpress.css" type="text/css"/> <script type="text/javascript" src="path-to-canvasXpress.min.js"></script> </head> <body> <!-- 2.
+Include the CanvasXpress library --> <link rel="stylesheet" href="https://www.canvasxpress.org/dist/canvasXpress.css" type="text/css"/> <script type="text/javascript" src="https://www.canvasxpress.org/dist/canvasXpress.min.js"></script> </head> <body> <!-- 2.
 DOM element where the visualization will be displayed --> <canvas id="canvasId" width="540" height="540"></canvas> <!-- 3.
 Include script to initialize object --> <script> // Data var data = { "y": { "vars": [ "Gene1"], "smps": [ "Smp1", "Smp2", "Smp3" ], "data": [ [ 10, 35, 88 ] ] } }; // Configuration var conf = { "graphType": "Bar" }; // Initialize object var cX = new CanvasXpress("canvasId", data, conf); </script> </body> </html>

 You can copy the snippet above to an .html file on your computer and open it in your browser to display a live bar graph like the one below.

-This is a simple example with Python using Flask.
-For a more detailed information install the CanvasXpress Python library from PyPI and use it with Jupyter, Streamlit, Dash, Flask and Django. (contributed by Dr. Todd C. Brett).
+For a detailed information installing the CanvasXpress Python library go to the PyPI project.
+You can use CanvasXpress with Jupyter, Streamlit, Dash, Flask and Django. (contributed and maintained by Dr. Todd C. Brett).

 This is the python file (bar.py):>

-import json from flask import Flask, render_template app = Flask(__name__) @app.route('/') def get_canvasxpress_js_chart(): ## Data data = { "y" : { "vars": [ "Gene1" ], "smps": [ "Smp1", "Smp2", "Smp3" ], "data": [ [ 10, 35, 88 ] ] } } # CanvasXpress definitions are expressed as JSON cx_object_def = { "renderTo": "canvasId", "data": data, "config": { "graphType": "Bar" } } # Get JS and HTML data, then send it embedded in the template HTML return render_template( 'bar.html', bar_graph=f"new CanvasXpress({json.dumps(cx_object_def)});" ) if __name__ == '__main__': app.run(debug=True)
+import json from flask import Flask, render_template app = Flask(__name__) @app.route('/') def get_canvasxpress_js_chart(): ## Data data = { "y": { "vars": ["Gene1"], "smps": ["Smp1", "Smp2", "Smp3"], "data": [[10, 35, 88]] } } # CanvasXpress definitions are expressed as JSON cx_object_def = { "renderTo": "canvasId", "data": data, "config": { "graphType": "Bar" } } # Get JS and HTML data, then send it embedded in the template HTML return render_template( 'bar.html', bar_graph=json.dumps(cx_object_def) ) if __name__ == '__main__': app.run(debug=True)

-and this is the template file (bar.html):
+and this is the template file (bar.html) which should be in the templates folder:

 This is a simple example with PHP

-<?php $cx = array ( "renderTo" => "canvasId", "data" => array ( "y" => array ( "vars" => array ( "Gene1" ), "smps" => array ( "Smps1", "Smp2", "Smp3" ), "data" => array ( array ( 10, 35, 88 ) ) ), ), "config" => array ( "graphType" => "Bar" ) ); ?> <html> <head> <meta charset="UTF-8"> <title>PHP CanvasXpress Example</title> </head> <body> <!-- 1.
-DOM element where the visualization will be displayed --> <canvas id='canvasId' width='540' height='540'></canvas> <!-- 2.
-Include the CanvasXpress library --> <link rel='stylesheet' href='https://www.canvasxpress.org/dist/canvasXpress.css' type='text/css'/> <script type='text/javascript' src='https://www.canvasxpress.org/dist/canvasXpress.min.js'></script> <!-- 3.
-Include script to initialize object --> <script type="text/javascript"> var cX = new CanvasXpress( <?php echo json_encode($cx, JSON_NUMERIC_CHECK); ?>) </script> </body> </html>
+<?php $cx = array( "y" => array( "vars" => array("Gene1"), "smps" => array("Smp1", "Smp2", "Smp3"), "data" => array(array(10, 35, 88)) ), "graphType" => "Bar" ); ?> <html> <head> <meta charset="UTF-8"> <title>PHP CanvasXpress Example</title> <!-- 1.
+Include the CanvasXpress library --> <link rel='stylesheet' href='https://www.canvasxpress.org/dist/canvasXpress.css' type='text/css'/> <script type='text/javascript' src='https://www.canvasxpress.org/dist/canvasXpress.min.js'></script> </head> <body> <!-- 2.
+DOM element where the visualization will be displayed --> <canvas id='canvasId' width='540' height='540'></canvas> <!-- 3.
+Include script to initialize object --> <script type="text/javascript"> var data = <?php echo json_encode($cx, JSON_NUMERIC_CHECK); ?>; var cX = new CanvasXpress('canvasId', data); </script> </body> </html>